azhar-ba/ba-api-docs/README.md

 **Key Fields**

-- `status`: HTTP status code indicating the success of the operation (typically 201 for resource creation).
+- `status`: HTTP status code indicating the success of the operation.
 - `error`: Contains detailed information about the operation.
 This contains
     1. `code`: A string enum.
-You can see a list of these in the next section
+You can see a list of these in one of the following sections
     2. `message`: A brief description of the error.
     3. `details`: Additional information about the error, which can help in diagnosing the issue.